 Astronomy Essentials

-Size at opposition (as best seen through a telescope): 49.45 arcseconds across.
+Size at opposition (as seen through a telescope): 46.58 arcseconds across.

 Through binoculars (anytime): Jupiter reveals a bright disk.
-If you look closely, you’ll see the Galilean satellites appearing as pinpoints of light, arrayed in a line that bisects the giant planet.
+If you look closely, you’ll see several of its four Galilean moons appearing as pinpoints of light, arrayed in a line that bisects the giant planet.

 How often does Jupiter reach opposition?

-As a matter of fact, Jupiter comes to opposition roughly every 13 months.
-That is how long Earth takes to travel once around the sun relative to Jupiter.
-So – according to our earthly calendars – Jupiter’s opposition comes about a month later each year.
-What’s more there are 12 constellations of the zodiac.
+Jupiter takes 12 earthly years to orbit the sun once.
+So, the giant planet comes to opposition roughly every 13 months.
+By the same token, that’s how long Earth takes to travel once around the sun relative to Jupiter.
+Therefore, according to our earthly calendars, Jupiter’s opposition comes about a month later each year.
+Add to that the fact that there are 12 constellations of the zodiac.
 And there are 12 months in a year.
-So Jupiter is in a new zodiacal constellation each year (last year, Pisces); this year, Aries).
+So Jupiter appears in front of a new zodiacal constellation at each year’s opposition (Taurus); this year, Gemini).

 2024 Jupiter opposition – December 7